 The effect of the national changes mean consumers who wish to legally access nicotine-containing e-cigarettes and nicotine vaping products in Australia require a prescription from an Australian medical practitioner.

-From 1 July 2024 pharmacies are the only retailers who can supply and sell them.
+From 1 July 2024 pharmacies are the only retailers who can supply and sell them to people aged 18+.

 The TGA has information available for consumers, health professionals, sponsors, wholesalers and manufacturers, including links to resources and factsheets about access to nicotine vaping products